Former auto workers to help Mumme Tools grow

 “Former automotive workers are very attractive employees for us here at Mumme Tools.”

-Organisational Development Manager Kerrilee Fowler, who was also previously employed in the auto industry, says Mumme Tools recently used the Drive Your Future Job Connect service to fill a job vacancy with a former Toyoda Gosei Australia (TGAU) employee.
+Organisational Development Manager Kerrilee Fowler, who was also previously employed in the auto industry, says Mumme Tools recently used the Drive Your Future Job Connect service to fill two job vacancies with former auto workers.

 “In the past we have had job candidates interview well, but they aren’t suited to the work we do here,” Kerrilee said.